eonil/Monolith.Swift/README.md

 Monolith.Swift
 ==============
-Monolithic collection of multiple libraries for programs written in Apple Swift by Hoon H..
+Monolithic collection of multiple features in Apple Swift by Hoon H..